Prajj41/Quantum-Learning-s/README.md

 # 👩‍💻 Team Members & Contributions

-Prajna Jathan Sathish
+Prajna Jathan Sathish-
 Led frontend development using React.js,
 Designed and implemented responsive UI,
 Integrated state management and local storage

-Ananya Rao
+Ananya Rao-
 Worked on activity and nutrition tracking modules, Integrated chart libraries for weekly progress, Assisted in API simulation and JSON data handling

-Deepthi Suvarna
+Deepthi Suvarna-
 Designed meal planning logic and nutrition insights, Focused on UX improvements and cross-device responsiveness, Implemented logic  and feature testing

-Ananya S
+Ananya S-
 Contributed to UI component styling,
 Reviewing UI layouts for consistency,
 Assisted with version control and minor feature testing

-Deepashree Nayak
+Deepashree Nayak-
 Helped with initial layout setup,
 Contributed to documentation and debugging, Implemented in keepin track on charting and responsiveness